 The war diary of the 1st Battalion, Gordon Highlanders can be read online here.
 On 25th September 1915 the battalion was in trenches at Hooge, near Ypres in Belgium:

 Big attack on 25th by 3rd and 14th Divisions, with Royal Scots Fusiliers, and 1st, 4th Gordons with 2nd Royal Scots; 2nd South Lancashire Regt, and Royal Irish Rifles involved.
-This attack was repulsed by the enemy whose trenches and wire were not affected by the heavy bombardment; the wire could not be cut by our wire cutters and very heavy casualties were incurred.
+This attack was repulsed by the enemy whose trenches and wire were not affected by the heavy bombardment, the wire could not be cut by our cutters, very heavy casualties suffered.

 Private Charles Campbell has no known grave and is commemorated on panel ref.
-38 of the Menin Gate memorial at Ypres in Belgium.
+38 of the Menin Gate memorial at Ypres, Belgium.
 The Commonwealth War Graves Commission holds casualty details for Private Charles Campbell, and he is listed on the Imperial War Museum’s Lives of the First World War website.

 In Macclesfield, Private Charles Campbell is commemorated on the Park Green, Town Hall and St Michael’s Church war memorials.
 He is also remembered on a family grave in Macclesfield cemetery, plot C.1529:

 …also their son Charles Frederick, died at Loos 25th September 1915, aged 22 years…

 Soldiers Died in the Great War (FindMyPast)

 The Gordon Highlanders website